If: a computational literary criticism

 Chatbots, knowing where your files are, and winning at noughts and crosses with artificial intelligence.

 Welcome to Day 10 of our CS4FN Christmas Computing Advent Calendar.
 We are just under halfway through our 25 days of posts, one every day between now and Christmas.
-You can see all our previous posts in the list at the end.
+You can see all our previous posts in the panel with the Christmas tree at the end.

 Today’s picture-theme is Holly (and ivy).
 Let’s see how I manage to link that to computer science 🙂